 A view area is a cropped part of the full view.
 You can stream and store view areas instead of the full view to minimize bandwidth and storage needs.
-If you enable PTZ for a view area, you can pan, tilt and zoom within it.
-By using view areas you can remove parts of the full view, for example, the sky.
+PTZ is enabled for all view areas.
+By using view areas you can create preset positions and also remove parts of the full view, for example, the sky.